Changissnz/nu_merchant_principal/README.md

 $q_?$ of adversary $S_y$, can be accomplished by following the Nash equilibrium.

-There are frequencies of move usage for each of the agents $S_1$ and $S_2$.
+There is unclear frequency in move usage for each of the agents $S_1$ and $S_2$.
 For agent $S_1$, the move $q_5$ guarantees a zero-probability of them losing any value.
 Move $q_5$ is also agent $S_1$'s highest potential earner.